parmaja/p-sard/README.md

     i := 10.0;
     i := i + 5.5;
-    //variable i now have 15.0
+    //variable i now have 15.5

     {* First init of the variable define the type *}

+Still working on it.